ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/configuration/licensing/licensing-overview.markdown

 See the [pricing page](https://ravendb.net/buy) for more info about which features are included in each license.

 * **Development** (fully featured and temporary - must be upgraded before launch)
    * Developer licenses last for 6 months.
+You can [renew it via Studio](../../../studio/server/license-management#renew-license).
    * The certificate lasts for 3 months, but can be renewed in the [Studio Certificates Management View](../../../studio/server/certificates/server-management-certificates-view#studio-certificates-management-view) by navigating in Studio from the **Manage Server** tab --> **Certificates** --> **Server Certificate** section.
 * **Community** (basic production-grade)